epicnerd1990/hawgts/TO-DO.md

     - `Figure out pastel icon colors for OneUI` ".OneUI.colors.pastel{}"
         - `Add new circle icon color code in template.md to all objects`
     - Remove "10" mode from theme globals so they arent in formula mode
+    - `#padwgthor` and `#padwgtver` are backwards
+    - Several object formulas set to `#tradius` not `#radius`
+        - Double check stack group margins in editor
+    - Box border strokes incorrect
+    - Icon ring meant to be 25% bigger then icon size  in material - implement ring size
+    - `"State" title on rings > "Ring"`
+    - `Make circle shape configurable with "ring_shape"`
 - Changing state now only works after 2 taps, not one.
 Look at KWGT > Tasker flow.
 - `"lock" in devicetype > "security"`
 - `"Icon #" > "Object #" in editor`
 - `theme/objpaddingbox2` > `theme/objpaddingside`
+- Some entities missing after theme work

 ###### #####################################
 ###### Feature Wishlist (V1+)